Gasana22/Parke/README.md

 Overview ✨

 Parke is a modern, web-based parking management system designed to streamline parking operations for businesses, municipalities, and parking facility operators.
-The system provides a comprehensive solution for managing parking lots, reservations, payments, and customer relationships.
+The system provides a comprehensive solution for managing parking lots, reservations, payments, and customer relationships for the better.

 Key Features 🚀